- Family Law

-If you are thinking about a getting a Divorce or are already Divorced and need to pursue a Post-Judgement Modification (Alimony or Child Support Modification) as a result of a material change in circumstance related to the medical or economic impacts of the Coronavirus, please note the following FAQ’s:
+If you are thinking about a getting a Divorce in Connecticut or are already Divorced and need to pursue a Post-Judgement Modification (Alimony or Child Support Modification) as a result of a material change in circumstance related to the medical or economic impacts of the Coronavirus, please note the following FAQ’s:

 I’m quarantined but I’m in the middle of a divorce action…the tension was high to begin with, but now stuck under the same roof, with nowhere to go, how do we move forward if we can not even leave the house?

 There is still a lot of leg work that can be done remotely to move a case forward.
 You can work on collecting required financial disclosure paperwork, you can work with your attorney or paralegal to complete your financial affidavit, you can call your lawyer to discuss strategy and next steps.
 In essence, staying engaged in the process will empower you to feel better that negotiations are moving forward.
 Our firm is set up to provide these services to our clients.